intuition-dev/INTUITION/crud/README.md

 Read up on Firestore  auth and CRUD on their web site.

 module folder has curd.pug

 1. Include crud.pug in module/layout.

-2. Configure FireStore on their home page.
+2. Configure Firestore  on their home page.

 3. Show Auth